 * Brenda is mom to 3 sons, including a college student with an Asperger profile.
-Brenda joined the staff at AANE in 2007 and has been working with parents for over 20 years.
 She has completed the Federation for Children with Special Needs parent consultant training and a fellowship with the Institute for Nonprofit Management and Leadership at Tufts University.
+Meeting Dates

 In the past, common topics of discussion have been:

 Now that your child is an adult, how do you parent without power?

 How do you keep the lines of communication open?